agronholm/anyio/docs/fileio.rst

 The wrappers also support asynchronous iteration of the file line by line, just as the standard file objects support synchronous iteration::

-    from anyio import aopen, run
+    from anyio import open_file, run

     async def main():
-        async with await aopen('/some/path/somewhere') as f:
+        async with await open_file('/some/path/somewhere') as f:
             async for line in f:
                 print(line, end='')